 Pure Tung Oil (Chinawood Oil)

 The Tung Oil offered by Real Milk Paint is a pure oil meaning it comes without any additives or distillates.
-Most other companies can be anything from a thinned down varnish to polymerized tung oil, and most have petroleum distillates added.
+Most other oils can be anything from a thinned down varnish to polymerized tung, and most have petroleum distillates added.
 Ours will not build a gloss finish or heavy finish, but will penetrate deeply into the wood to enhance character and water resistance while creating a great wood finish.

-This makes our tung perfect for uses such as wood bowls, wood counter tops, butcher blocks, cutting boards, chopping blocks, outdoor furniture, decks, wood siding, wood flooring, concrete, brick and just about any porous surface that needs an environmentally friendly product.
+This makes our tung perfect for uses such as wood counter tops, bowls, butcher blocks, cutting boards, chopping blocks, outdoor furniture, decks, wood siding, wood flooring, concrete, brick and just about any porous surface that needs an environmentally friendly product.

 - Zero VOC’s